 There are a number of innovative, tech-enabled firms around but Tim believes that Temple Bright is unique among them, for its focused approach and the fact that it is doing sophisticated, City level work.

 What did we learn?

 The traditional legal firm model has developed over a long period.
-The use of assistants and delegation began for good reasons but the structure has become primarily a way to boost the earnings of those of the top, and has grown to proportions which only make sense for the very biggest deals.
+The use of assistants and delegation began for good reasons but the structure has become primarily a way to boost the earnings of those at the top, and has grown to proportions which only make sense for the very biggest deals.
 For the vast majority of legal work, clients do not need to pay for a standing army and the model is inefficient.

 The advent of better technology and the use of a fresh business model has made it possible for Temple Bright to move into City territory with a more nimble approach which traditional firms find hard to copy.

 So the Temple Bright story is about how to use City knowledge and skills, combined with lateral thinking and technology, to subvert and compete effectively with traditional City players.